-When you read about retirement planning the terms qualified vs. non-qualified appear quite frequently.
+When you read about retirement planning, the terms "qualified" vs. "non-qualified" appear quite frequently.
 These terms are so common that you might feel embarrassed to ask what they mean.
-Unlike other retirement lingo, qualified vs. non-qualified are essential to retirement planning so let’s dig in and get a clear understanding.
+Unlike other retirement lingo, these descriptions are essential to retirement planning, so let’s dig in and get a clear understanding.

 - Qualified retirement plans give employers a tax break for any contributions they make.

 - Employees also get to put pre-tax money into a qualified retirement plan.

 - All workers must get the same opportunity to benefit.

 - A non-qualified plan has its own rules for contributions but offers the employer no tax break.

 Have you ever wondered why the IRS is so involved in your retirement planning?
 It’s because you likely have retirement accounts that come with some very attractive tax benefits.
 If you were to deposit your retirement funds into a regular investment account, you would pay taxes on contributions and annual taxes on all investment gains.
 Suppose, for example, you sold 100 shares of stock and made $1,000, you would pay taxes on that $1,000.
 Same with any dividends you receive or any other “capital gain.”